Crayjen/flutter-playground/docs/async.md

 ## Basics

+**Flutter is declarative.
+Flutter builds its user interface to reflect the current state of your app**

+The declarative style of UI programming has many benefits.
+Remarkably, there is only one code path for any state of the UI.
+You describe what the UI should look like for any given state, once — and that is it.

 * Dart code runs in a single “thread” of execution.
 * Code that blocks the thread of execution can make your program freeze.
 * Future objects (futures) represent the results of asynchronous operations — processing or I/O to be completed later.